Nuno Brás: Brothers Hospitallers of Saint John of God

 Together with the Brothers Hospitallers of Saint John of God, the diocese is responsible for providing pastoral care for the patients of the Institute of the Brothers Hospitallers of Saint John of God located in Funchal, since 1924 and inaugurated by the Blessed Juan Jesús Adradas Gonzalo.

 Dragoeiro Alzheimer Unit

 In September 2021, the diocese, together with the parish of São Bento (Ribeira Brava) and in partnership with the Regional Government, inaugurated the Dragoeiro Alzheimer Unit.
 The projected head by Fr.
 Bernardino Trindade, took seven years to be built, and cost a million euros, of which 800 thousand were financed by European funds.
 The unit has the capacity to receive 63 patients (18 inpatients and 45 in the day centre) from all over Madeira.

-The Regional Government aims for the unit is to become a national reference in the Alzheimer's patients continuous care.
+The Regional Government aims for the unit are to become a national reference in the Alzheimer's patients continuous care.